 Jump 2 is another static line jump.
 For jumps 3-5, you are still on a static line, but we give you a dummy handle in your BOC (bottom of container pouch) to simulate pulling for yourself right out the door.
 Jump 6 is the real deal; you are a now a skydiver.

 As you progress through freefall training, you will work on several skills like moving forward and backward, recovering quickly from instability, taking docks on other jumpers, and flying your parachute landing pattern.
+In addition to mastering a number of freefall skills, a minimum of 25 jumps is required to earn an A-License.

 See the Training Progression page for more details.